 Return value

-The function returns a new string representing the extracted substring.
+A new string representing the extracted substring.

 Example